Matheus-Pombeiro/mobile_device_usage/README.md

   <li>What’s the battery drain (mAh/day) mean and its standard deviation according to the preferred device model?
 And how can this impact the environment?</li>
   <li>Do men usually spend more time using mobile devices than women?
 Or do women use them more?
 Why?</li>
   <li>What’s the maximum data usage (MB/day) and their relation with the number of apps installed?
 For what reason could a person use so much data per day?</li>
   <li>What’s the mean of age among the users?
-Who are the oldest and youngest people?
 Who spends more time using mobile devices, the oldest or the youngest person?
 And what operating system do they prefer?</li>
   <li>Who has the biggest and smallest user behavior class?
 Are they men or women?</li>
 </ul>